 They reduce the distance between the sound source and the user.

-All ALS systems work in the same way.
+All listening devices work in the same way.
 They create an electronic connection between the listener and the audio source.
 A transmitter that encodes the sounds and sends them to receivers is connected to the sound source.
 In this way, individuals can move around as they like and not be tethered to the audio source.